By News Team

 For this example we will imagine we have backed a Patent bet with the three legs all at evens (not each way), we are having £5 per line so a total bet of £35.

-- Of course, if none of the three win we will lose £35.
+- If none of the three win we will lose £35.

 - If one leg wins then the return would be £10 representing a £25 overall loss, if two bets win then the return would be £40 making a £5 profit.